hniemeyer/web-assembly-talk/README.md

 ### cpp-emscripten

 Compiling C++ to WebAssembly using emscripten.
-Both WebAssembly embedded in a HTML webpage and freestanding WebAssembly for running with a wasm-runtime directly on the machine are generated.
+Both WebAssembly embedded in a HTML webpage for running inside the browser and freestanding WebAssembly for running with a wasm-runtime directly on the machine are generated.

 Dependencies: